Appendix A — Statistics refresher

 A.2 Statistical learning

-The aim in statistics — data science — machine learning is to use data to learn about and understand the world using models.
-In statistics we employ probabilistic models.
+The aim in statistics, and by extension in data science and machine learning, is to use data to learn about and better understand the world.
+It is a key feature of statistics to employ probabilistic models for that purpose.

 Specifically, our aim is to identify the best model(s) for the data in order to both